RunKingProgram/GRAMMAR-Lambda/README.md

 ## 4. Output

-The **Grammar** function generates a plink association text output file called “Grammar.PHENO1.glm.linear”.
-Here we show the header and the first five rows of the example output:
+The **Grammar** function generates a PLINK output file called “Grammar.PHENO1.glm.linear”.
+Here is an example of the header and the first 3 rows for the output file:

 CHROM|	POS|	ID|	REF|	ALT|	A1|	TEST|	OBS_CT|	BETA|	SE|	T_STAT|	P|	ERRCODE
 ---- | ----- | ------ | ------| ------| ------| ------| ------| ------| ------| ------| ------| ------